Leather production – from the raw-hide to the leather

 13 – Checkup

 Quality is tested repeatedly between all workflows.
-The final inspection ensures that the individual production parts in all requirements correspond to the leather type or sample template.
+The final inspection ensures that the individual production parts correspond to the leather type or sample template in all requirements.
 The leather is also sorted according to different quality characteristics.

 14 – Dispatch